stencila/dockta/README.md

 Dockter is in initial development and mostly intended as a proof of concept of building reproducible computing environments from shared, cross-language schemas for decribing software packages, such as [CodeMeta](https://codemeta.github.io/).
 Our plan is to extend this approach, from the current target of building Docker images, to the building of Nix environments.

-- Dec 2018: release of Dockter [1.0](https://github.com/stencila/dockter/milestone/2)
+- Dec 2018: generation of Nix environments and containers
-- Jan 2018: feactor out `Parser` and compilation code into a separate repo to be used by Docker and it's sister project targettting Nix
+- Jan 2018: release of Dockter [1.0](https://github.com/stencila/dockter/milestone/2)

 ## Contributors